tinyMLx/SciTinyML-22/latam.md

   </center>
 </figure>

 >Latam Regional Workshop on SciTinyML: Scientific Use of Machine Learning on Low-Power Devices will be run virtually from July 11-15, 2022. <br> The Zoom link will be sent out to all registered attendees.
-The sign-up link will be posted soon.
+The sign-up link is [available here](https://indico.ictp.it/event/9811/).
+The Latam Regional Workshop will be taught in Spanish with select presentations in English.

 # More Information Coming Soon!